clarkgrubb/data-tools/README.md

 <a name="keys"/>
 # KEYS

 A *candidate key* is a minimal set of columns which can be used to uniquely identify rows.
+Usually one joins on candidate keys; joining on a set of columns which is not a candidate key can be a source of error.
 A primary key is a candidate key, and other candidate keys can be declared using a uniqueness constraint.
 When a candidate key is declared the database rejects inserts and updates that would violate the uniqueness constraint.

 Candidate keys are a property of the data; they aren't necessarily declared in the schema.
 To verify a candidate key, one checks whether the number of rows in table is the same as the number of distinct values of a column or a set of columns: